-Taylor Swift To Grace The Cover Of ‘Vogue’s Coveted September Issue
+Taylor Swift To Grace The Cover Of ‘Vogue’s’ Coveted September Issue

 The past few weeks have been filled with a string of good news for Taylor Swift, but her latest achievement may be one of her most impressive yet.

 On Thursday, the pop star revealed that she will be on the cover of the coveted September issue of Vogue U.S. (the September issue of any fashion publication is known for being the most important of the year).
-Posting a picture of the cover on her Instagram page, Taylor thanked editor and fashion mogul Anna Wintour for the opportunity, and said it was “an amazing experience” to be able to shoot with iconic Dutch photographers Inez and Vinoodh.
+Posting a picture of the cover on her Instagram page, Swift thanked Vogue editor and fashion mogul Anna Wintour for the opportunity, and said it was “an amazing experience” to be able to shoot with iconic Dutch photographers Inez and Vinoodh.

-The cover shot shows the 29-year-old channeling her inner 70s rock band member by sporting a bright blue suit with white stripe details, while her blonde locks were worn down in a messy style with an asymmetric fringe.
-She also wore dark eye makeup, complemented with a simple clear lip gloss on her lips.
-Bending over and pointing her finger at the camera, Taylor appeared confident and emanated a somewhat rebel vibe.
+The cover shot shows the 29-year-old channeling her inner 70s rock band member.
+In the photo, Swift was sporting a bright blue suit with white stripe details, while her blond locks were worn down and loose in a messy style with an asymmetric fringe.
+She also wore dark eye makeup, complimented with a simple clear lip gloss.
+Bending over and pointing her finger at the camera, Swift appeared confident and emanated a rebel vibe.

-In contrast to her cover photo, she posted yet another snap from the photo shoot, but this time she looked super feminine in a flowy blue gown with puffy sleeves and colorful flower embroidery.
+She posted a second photo from the shoot as well, but this time, contrasting with her cover photo, she looked super feminine in a flowing blue gown with puffy sleeves and colorful flower embroidery.
 The “Look What You Made Me Do” songstress showed off her dancing skills by striking a delicate ballet pose, bringing her left leg up to achieve a perfect line.
 She was barefoot for this portion of the shoot, and her long platinum hair cascaded effortlessly down her shoulders and back.

 View this post on Instagram